Lebanon:Operations of the Islamic Resistance on Saturday, Ju...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 12:30 p.m. a gathering of “Israeli” troops in the vicinity of the “Mitat” Barracks with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:05 p.m. the espionage equipment in the Ramyah Site, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Taybeh, the Islamic Resistance fighter targeted buildings used by “Israeli” troops in the “Margaliot” settlement with the appropriate weapons, scoring direct hit and causing casualties.

-- The Islamic Resistance fighter targeted at 2:32 p.m. a gathering of “Israeli” troops in the vicinity of the “Beit Hillel” Barracks with Falaq missiles, scoring direct hits.

-- The Islamic Resistance fighter targeted at 4:56 p.m. a deployment of “Israeli” troops at the vicinity of the “Ma’ayan Baruch” Site with Falaq missiles, scoring direct hits.
+- The Islamic Resistance fighters targeted a gathering of “Israeli” troops at the vicinity of the Al-Manar Site with artillery shells, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Al-Mari, the Islamic Resistance fighter targeted the “Metula” Site with a Jihad missile.
+- And in retaliation for the "Israeli" aggression on civilians in the town of Burj Al-Molouk, the Islamic Resistance fighter targeted for the first time the "Dafna" settlement with a barrage of Katyusha rockets.

-- The Islamic Resistance fighter targeted at 5:38 p.m. a deployment of “Israeli” troops at the vicinity of the “Hanita” Site with a Falaq missile, scoring direct hits.
+- The Islamic Resistance fighter targeted at 5:19 p.m. the Zebdine Site with rocket artillery, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Al-Khardali which lead to the martyrdom of two civilians, the Islamic Resistance fighter shelled the “Kiryat Shmona” settlement with dozens of Katyusha rockets.
+- And in retaliation for the "Israeli" aggression on the town of Safad Al-Battikh, the Islamic Resistance fighter initiated an aerial operation with a swarm of offensive drones on the artillery and missile positions in the Al-Zaoura Site, including positions of “Israeli officers and soldiers, as well as Iron Dome platforms, scoring direct hits and causing casualties.

-- The Islamic Resistance fighter targeted at 5:05 p.m. the Ruwaisat Al-Alam Site in the Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighter targeted at 8:55 p.m. a deployment of “Israeli” troops at the vicinity of the Tel Shaar Site with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}